manpaco/tools/energy/README.md

         }
     });

-The problem is caused because the cron service is not part of an active session and therefore has no privileges to suspend.
-With systemd you should have no problems
+The problem is caused because the cron service is not part of an active session and therefore has no privileges to shutdown.
+With systemd you should have no problems.